Shounak2003/Bong-Campiler/README.md

 ```

 ## Usage
-Here are some example commands you can use in the interpreter:
+Here are some example commands you can use in the bong compiler:

 ## Variable Assignment
 Assign a number to a variable: